brettz9/jamilih/README.md

     1. An element name as a string (to create an element structure).
 (Top-level fragments are not currently supported without using `null` as the last argument.)
+    1. A DOM element, fragment, or document (the latter can have comments appended).
     1. Any of the following special characters:
         1. `!` followed by a string to create a comment
         1. `&` followed by an HTML entity reference (e.g., `copy`)